Jack J. Coe Jr., Ph.D.

 24255 Pacific Coast Hwy

 Faculty Support Services: (310) 506-4676

 Professor Coe is the Faculty Director of the LLM Concentration in International Commercial Arbitration.
 He is listed in Who's Who Legal for Arbitration, and is a fellow of the American Bar Foundation, an elected member of the American Law Institute, and an associate reporter for the Restatement on the U.S. Law of International Commercial Arbitration.
 Coe has chaired the Disputes Division of the ABA International Law Section, and the Academic Council of the Institute for Transnational Arbitration.

-Professor Code is a regular speaker in the U.S. and has taught in several international programs including at the Academy for the Center for American and International Law.
+Professor Coe is a regular speaker in the United States and abroad and has taught in several international programs including at the Academy for the Center for American and International Law.
 He has authored numerous books and articles on arbitration, private international law, and related topics.

 Professor Coe teaches International Business Transactions, International Commercial Arbitration, International Investment Disputes, International Litigation, and Public International Law.

 - Ph.D.
 (Law), London School of Economics and Political Science, 1999